A consistent light-cone-gauge superstring field theory

 \baselineskip=17pt

 {\arabic{footnote}}

 \sectiono{Introduction}

-There are two formulations in the string field theory\footnote{ In this paper, we restrict our discussion to open string field theories.} the light-cone gauge formulation \cite{Kaku:1974zz,Kaku:1974fc,Green:1984fu} and gauge-invariant formulation \cite{Witten:1985cc,Witten:1986qs,Erler:2016ybs}.
+There are two formulations in the string field theory:\footnote{ In this paper, we restrict our discussion to open string field theories.} the light-cone gauge formulation \cite{Kaku:1974zz,Kaku:1974fc,Green:1984fu} and gauge-invariant formulation \cite{Witten:1985cc,Witten:1986qs,Erler:2016ybs}.
 The former is based only on the physical degrees of freedom, which makes the unitarity of the theory manifest.
 The latter, on the other hand, includes unphysical degrees of freedom, although they decouple from the physical sector thanks to the gauge invariance.
 Although it seems reasonable to consider the former is obtained from the latter by imposing an appropriate gauge condition and eliminating the unphysical degrees of freedom, it is not so easy because the interactions in the two formulations have completely different forms.
-Clarifying the relation between these two formulations has been a significant and long-standing problem in the string field theory.
+Clarifying the relation between these two formulations has been a significant and long-standing problem in string field theory.

 Recently, however, the equivalence of two formulations was explicitly shown for the bosonic string field theory \cite{Erler:2020beb} in two steps.
-The first step uses the string field theory they call the Kugo-Zwiebach theory \cite{Kugo:1992md} (HIKKO theory \cite{Hata:1985zu,Hata:1986jd} with setting $\alpha=p^+$) as an intermediate theory.
-Although this theory is slightly non-covariant, it is gauge invariant theory with light-cone-type interactions.
-Since the form of interactions of the light-cone-gauge and Kugo-Zwiebach theories are the same, we can derive the former by imposing the light-cone gauge condition followed by integrating out the non-dynamical degrees of freedom.
+The first step uses the string field theory they call the Kugo-Zwiebach theory \cite{Kugo:1992md} (HIKKO theory \cite{Hata:1985zu,Hata:1986jd} along with setting $\alpha=p^+$) as an intermediate theory.
+Although this theory is slightly noncovariant, it is gauge-invariant theory with light-cone-type interactions.
+Since the forms of interactions of the light-cone-gauge and Kugo-Zwiebach theories are the same, we can derive the former by imposing the light-cone gauge condition followed by integrating out the nondynamical degrees of freedom.
 This procedure is the same as that in the gauge theory: imposing the gauge condition $A^-=0$ and then integrating $A^+$.
-Another step to show the equivalence is to relate two gauge-invariant theories, the gauge-invariant theory with cubic interactions (Witten's theory) and the Kugo-Zwiebach theory.
-A field redefinition using a one-parameter family of vertices \cite{Kaku:1987jx}, which connects the Witten-type and light-cone-type vertices, allows two theories to be related.
+Another step to show the equivalence is to relate two gauge-invariant theories: the gauge-invariant theory with cubic interactions (Witten's theory) and the Kugo-Zwiebach theory.
+A field redefinition using a one-parameter family of vertices \cite{Kaku:1987jx}, which connects the Witten-type and light-cone-type vertices, allows the two theories to be related.